RxCollect: Permenant Collection and Disposal Program

 - Newark Police Department

 - Johnstown Police Department

 - The Central Ohio Drug Enforcement Task Force

-Community Mental Health and Recovery Board of Licking and Knox Counties and Pathways of Central Ohio.
+and is funded in part by Mental Health and Recovery for Licking and Knox Counties and the Cardinal Health Foundation.